 When I asked my wife how that kind of thing made her feel when I was half-heartedly trying to be one of the guys, that’s the word she used.

-At the Missio Alliance Gathering a couple weeks ago, we heard from unbelievable women preachers, teachers, and theologians.
+At a conference I attended recently, we heard from unbelievable women preachers, teachers, and theologians.
 And the context for their speaking was not, “Hey, it’s time to hear from some ladies, wives of so and so pastor/author/professor!”
 They were not a sideshow.
 They were not speaking mainly “to women, as women.”
 They were not playing off their gender as some kind of schtick.
 No, they were on the main stage.
 They were speaking to all and proclaiming the Word over all.
 They were speaking with authority – authority over men in the audience (who were all gladly submitting, btw, much to John Piper’s dismay).
 Fact is, these women were responsible for some of the most powerful moments in the entire week, and put some of the other bros to shame (just saying!).

 It occurred to me that not once in the entire week did I hear any male leader talk about his smokin’ hot wife.
 Nor even an Obama-esque gaffe about being “cute” or “good-looking.”
 And that’s because this obsessive male Christian mentality can’t exist where women are speaking and preaching and leading in the same roles as men, mutually submitted to Christ and each other.
 Such an environment literally chokes out these misogynistic habits or at least exposes them for exactly what they are – objectifying and dehumanizing to women.
 And make no mistake, that’s what this is, because as soon as a woman is thought of as a thing – a thing like a “smokin’ hot Christian wife” – she becomes less of a person.